KTkatherine/JAVA_Journal/README.md

 04_07:  Recursion: two procedure
   Recursive: The function keeps calling itself until it reaches the function's termination condition, the end of the first phase
-  Return procedure: The process by which a function keeps returning. e.g. Enter any positive integer and find the corresponding Fibonacci number
+  Return procedure: The process by which a function keeps returning. e.g. Enter any positive integer and find the corresponding Fibonacci number, Outputs each digit of a positive integer in order,